Students in the Integrated Plant Biology specialization create their own unique curriculum by choosing courses offered by a variety of departments:

 CBIO843, Graduate Seminar (10cr total): Research and journal club presentations.

-CBIO844, Professional Skills (1cr)
+CBIO844, Professional Development (1cr)

-CBIO845, Biotechnology Core Facility instrumentation course (2cr)
+CBIO845, Introduction to Biotechnology Core Facilities at UNL (2cr)

-STAT 801, Statistical Methods in Research(4cr)
+STAT 801, Statistical Methods in Research (4cr)

 IPB student’s core course selection options (minimum of 3 credits per topic area).
 NOTE: The courses listed below are suggested and not exclusionary.
 Other courses can be approved upon request.